 Marine General Liability

-Marine general liability policies are similar to general liability policies except they are designed specifically for those who work at sea, as general liability insurance will not cover those who work near or on the water.
+Marine General Liability policies are similar to general liability policies except they are designed specifically for those who work at sea, as general liability insurance will not cover those who work near or on the water.
 These policies include coverage for marine contractors and others who work on or near water.

 Professional Liability (PLI or E&O)